Furlough Fraud Defence Solicitors

 - The imposition of severe fines, interest and costs, from a civil perspective

 Your business could also suffer serious reputational damage if found guilty of furlough fraud.

-Take a look at our blog posts for more information on furlough fraud:
+Take a look at our blog post for more information on furlough fraud: